akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 with known location are still available, while messages for new (unknown) shards are buffered until the new `ShardCoordinator` becomes available.

-As long as a sender uses the same `ShardRegion` actor to deliver messages to an entity actor the order of the messages is preserved.
+As long as a sender uses the same @unidoc[ShardRegion](ShardRegion$) actor to deliver messages to an entity actor the order of the messages is preserved.
 As long as the buffer limit is not reached messages are delivered on a best effort basis, with at-most once delivery semantics, in the same way as ordinary message sending.
 Reliable end-to-end messaging, with